giantswarm/docs/src/content/app-platform/create-catalog/index.md

 An app catalog is a collection of apps that can be deployed using the Giant Swarm App Platform.
 We extend Helm and an app catalog is also a Helm [chart repository](https://helm.sh/docs/topics/chart_repository/).
-Each app catalog has its own [`Catalog`]({{< relref "/ui-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) CR in the management cluster.
+Each app catalog has its own [`Catalog`]({{< relref "/ui-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) CR in the Management Cluster.

 The app catalog is a Git repository that contains